Steveineiter/Bachelor_Thesis/DOCUMENTATION.md

 The parameter ```is_raspberry_pi``` is used if we wish to crawl from a raspberry pi, since it needs a different version of the chromium-browser chromedriver.

 ### 2.i) Important Files and Directories
-In the directory instagram_scraper/instagram_scraper:  TODO beschreiben
+In the directory instagram_scraper/instagram_scraper:
 - spiders/instagram_crawler.py:
-  - Here happens all the magic
+  - This file contains the crawler for Instagram.
+It handles the request and parsing part of the crawler.
-- constants
+- constants.py
+  - This file is the most important to tune parameters: Eg. wait time between requests, scrolling distance, profiles to log in with.
-- csv_handler
+- csv_handler.py
-- file_manager
+- file_manager.py
+  - Handles everything in the file system except CSV files.

 The other files, including items.py, middlewares.py, pipelines.py and settings.py, belong to the standard scrapy files.
 Please refer to https://docs.scrapy.org/en/latest/ for further information.